LLNL/axom/src/components/sidre/docs/sphinx/datastore.rst

  * Query the number of Attributes that exist
  * Query whether an Attribute exists with given name or id
  * Retrieve Attribute with given name or id
- * Iterate over set of Attributes in DataStore
+ * Iterate over the set of Attributes in a DataStore

 Please see :ref:`attribute-label` for more information about using Attribute objects.